jebosasamson/TIME-MOVING/README.md

 * Watch the countdown timer update in real-time until the specified moment is reached.

 ### Demo
-You can see a live demo of the project here [Replace # with the live demo link].
+You can see a live demo of the project here [https://jebosasamson.github.io/TIME-MOVING/].

 ### Contributing